standard-computers/stds/README.md

 This standard represents a vehicle, which is the standard name, and can be referenced by `VHL`.
 The vehicle has a `vin`, `make`, `model` and they represent values you might expect.
 VIN is a string and **must** be 36 characters long.
 Make and model must be strings.
 These variables, called constraints, can be referenced by their shorthand which are the succeeding uppercase letters.

-- `standard_name` - Can only include lowercase letters and underscores.
+- `[!] standard_name` - Can only include lowercase letters and underscores.
+Precede the standard name with an optional `!` to enforce record history keeping for this standard.
 - `STDREF` - Can only include uppercase letters, numbers (not starting with) and underscores.

 A standard should always start with the `standard_name: STDREF {...` .
 What are frequently known as _columns_, _variables_, or _properties_, are the constraints of the object the standard represents.